Appointments Process

 Access to Daily Court Lists and Court Locations

-The Daily Court Lists online service provides information about upcoming appearances in the Ontario Court of Justice.
+The daily court lists online service provides information about upcoming appearances in the Ontario Court of Justice.
 The daily court lists include the case name, time, room number and reason for the court appearance.
-In order to access the daily courts lists at Ontario Court of Justice, please click here.
+In order to access the daily courts lists at the Ontario Court of Justice, please click here.

 However, if you wish to observe a provincial offences court proceeding, the list of all POA courts is available here.
 You will be able to find the court location addresses as well as the email addresses for inquiries.